Large Red Oak Dining Table With End Leaves

 The boards were glued together in a bookmatched pattern.
 In this process, two consecutively cut boards are opened and glued together along matching edges, much like opening two opposing pages of a book.
 This results in the two boards creating a mirror image of each other.
 On this table there are two sets of bookmatches.

 The table features two 11.5” wide end leaves that are stored within the table when not in use.
-The end aprons and legs are attached to an internal drawers that ride on industrial drawer slides.
+The end aprons and legs are attached to a internal drawers that ride on industrial drawer slides.
 To expand the table, the drawers are unlocked and pulled out.
 The leaves are removed from the drawers, placed on the ends of the table and locked in place.
+End leaves allow for expanding the table without disrupting the one piece main top, which would happen if standard center leaves were used.
 With the leaves attached the table can accommodate 10 people.

 Photo Gallery